hainayanda/Impose/README.md

 ## No Match Rules

 If the Imposer did not found exact type registered but multiple compatible type, it will use the nearest one to the requested type.
+Like in this example:

 ```swift
 protocol Dependency {